azatshtru/keep/Knowledgebase/Computer Science/Data Structures and Algorithms/Algorithms related to Matrices.md

 $$AB[i, j] = \sum_{k=1}^n A[i, k]\cdot B[k, j]$$
 1. Matrix multiplication is not commutative.
 2. Matrix multiplication is associative.

+The algorithm to compute the product takes $O(n^3)$ time.
+To compute the product of chains of matrices, an efficient algorithm can be formed using dynamic programming as mentioned in [[Matrix Chain Multiplication and the elements of Dynamic Programming]].
 ## Min-plus matrix multiplication
 Min-plus product is another way to multiply two matrices.
 The $(i, j)^{th}$ element of the Min-plus product of two matrices $A$ and $B$ is calculated as